 The total project cost is \$841k.
 This cost was not included in a separate project in the 2017 Business Plan (BP) but was included in funding project K9-2018.
-This project has been accelerated based on current priority of Transmission Lines work and was approved by the RAC in the 3+9 forecast.
+This project has been accelerated based on current priority of Transmission Lines work and was approved by the RAC in the RAC in the 3+9 forecast.